No. 330 Squadron RNoAF: AW101

 The replacement of the Sea Kings was first discussed in a Norwegian Official Report in 1997.
 In competition with the AgustaWestland AW101, the Eurocopter AS532 Cougar and the Sikorsky S-92, Norway ordered fourteen NHIndustries NH90 helicopters in 2001 to meet the needs of the Royal Norwegian Navy.
 Options would be places for a future ten SAR helicopters and fifteen troop transports.
 By operating only one class of helicopters, the Air Force hoped to cut costs.

 The Ministry of Justice canceled the options in 2007 and instead initiated a new procurement process.
 This resulted in a project organization being established, Norwegian All Weather Search and Rescue Helicopter (NAWSARH).
 The procurement was in cooperation with Icelandic authorities.
 The project prequalified four models, NH90, AW101, EC-725 and S-92.
 On 8 November 2013 the project announced that it had selected AgustaWestland as the provider.
 The contract is for sixteen units with an option for a further six.
 The first helicopter were delivered in 2017.

-AW101 will replace Sea King base for base, with Sola Air base declared operative with the new helicopters September 1st 2020.
-At the same time it was revealed that AW101 in Norwegian service will be named SAR Queen. Ørland Air base was the next to be operative in May 2021.
+AW101 replaced Sea King base for base, with Sola Air base declared operative with the new helicopters September 1st 2020.
+At the same time it was revealed that AW101 in Norwegian service is named SAR Queen. Ørland Air base was the next to be operative in May 2021.

-The last Sea King is planned to be retired by 2023.
+The last Sea King retired by December 12th 2023 when it was replaced by a SAR Queen at Bodø Air station.